Top 14 Worst Mistakes In B2B Content Marketing In 2022

 There's a reason for this.
 And it's because you're making some basic content marketing mistakes.
 It's not just about serving material; it's about serving the appropriate stuff.

-Let's look at some of the biggest blunders that most content marketers do unintentionally or simply ignore:
+Let's look at some of the biggest blunders that most content marketers do unintentionally or simply ignore, read ahead to find out more about worst mistakes in B2B content marketing.

 Over 63 percent of firms, according to Content Marketing Institute and MarketingProfs data, do not have a content marketing plan!
 Given the information we've just seen, that's incredible.
 This means that such B2B companies are missing out on a lot of traffic that may lead to leads and sales.